voxel51/fiftyone/docs/source/teams/secrets.rst

    to identify a :doc:`secret <../api/fiftyone.internal.secrets>`.
--  Secret values are stored encrypted in the database and only decrypted at runtime on the client if and only if the client configured asan internal service.
+-  Secret values are stored encrypted in the database and only decrypted at runtime on the client if and only if the client is configured as an internal service.

 Why use Secrets?